 Due to its architecture, a P2P network can offer many advantages to its users, including:

-High performance: While a client-server network performs less effectively when more clients join the network, a P2P network can improve its performance when more clients join it.
-This is due to the fact that each client in a P2P network is also a server that contributes resources to the network.
+- High performance: While a client-server network performs less effectively when more clients join the network, a P2P network can improve its performance when more clients join it.
+This is because each client in a P2P network is also a server that contributes resources to the network.

 Tips for using a P2P network